 Sprints star says she wants to break the Jamaican 400m record

-Shericka Jackson won 100m silver medal behind Shelly-Ann Fraser-Pryce at World Championships in Oregon
+Shericka Jackson won 100m silver medal behind Shelly-Ann Fraser-Pryce at the 2022 World Championships in Oregon

 Sprints star says she wants to break the Jamaican 400m record